 The Office of Pre-Professional Health Advising in University Academic Advising prepares students for professional school application through guidance with pre-professional health curriculum, admissions test preparation, co-curricular activity involvement and application competitiveness.
 The advising and services provided by the office will prepare highly qualified, confident and knowledgeable pre-professional health students for admission to professional health programs.
 Preparatory programs are available for careers in medicine, dentistry, occupational therapy, optometry, pharmacy, physical therapy, physician assistant and veterinary medicine.
 Additionally, a post-baccalaureate health sciences certificate is available to students who have already earned bachelor’s degrees in non-science areas and plan to enter doctoral-level health science training programs.

 The office focuses on developing personal and professional competencies which are heralded by the Association of American Medical Colleges.
-VCU’s pre-professional health program is not an academic major or minor, but rather it is a combination of career development advising coupled with a set of predetermined courses that are widely accepted across the nation for admission requirements.
-To qualify and to maintain your status as a “pre-professional health” student at VCU, program requirements are outlined for each student to follow in order to gain access to the benefits of the pre-professional health advising program.
+VCU’s pre-professional health advising tracks are not an academic major or minor, but are rather a combination of career development advising coupled with a set of predetermined courses that are widely accepted across the nation for admission requirements.
+To qualify for and to maintain your status as a “pre-professional health” student at VCU, program requirements are outlined for each student to follow in order to gain access to the benefits of the pre-professional health advising program.

-For more information about how to declare and maintain your pre-professional health advising track, please visit the advising website academicadvising.vcu.edu/preprofessionalhealth.
+For more information about how to declare and maintain your pre-professional health advising track, please visit the pre-professional health advising webpage.

 Pre-law advising program

 VCU Career Services supports aspiring law students by offering career advisory services regarding the law school admissions process.
 Students are offered assistance regarding application procedures and the law school admission test in preparation for the study of law.
 The Law School Admission Council and the American Bar Association provide comprehensive online information for students regarding preparation for law school, law school admission and accreditation, as well as careers in the legal profession.